 Please contact Tara Saltzman for more information or to indicate interest in classes.

 "Our Turn to Learn" Interfaith Family Book Study

-Families with children already registered in Religious School receive $50.00 discount.
-Book Study dates correspond with most ShabbaShul dates.
+Registration $100/family includes book fee and childcare.
+Families with children already registered in Religious School receive $25.00 discount.
+Book Study meetings correspond with Family Shabbat dates.
 See Religious School Calendar.

-Make space for the New Year with fresh insights & new understandings.
+Make space for the New Year with fresh insights & new understandings, enriching ritual, culture & celebration.

 Weekly classes: Midday Mussar with Rabbi Jamie